 So if you love your children and want to put their needs first, do the smart thing and mediate your divorce out of court with Equitable Mediation.

-If you and your spouse have both agreed to divorce and want to use mediation - an alternative dispute resolution process, take the next step and book an initial meeting for the two of you.
+If you and your spouse have both agreed to divorce, live in New Jersey, California, Illinois, Pennsylvania, New York or Washington, and want to use mediation - an alternative dispute resolution process, take the next step and book an initial meeting for the two of you.

 Early in the process?

 Get our Free eBook to learn about the benefits of mediating your divorce.

 Before you go out and hire a divorce lawyer, learn why you owe it to yourself and your children to mediate instead.